Something magical happens when you give your project a name.

 Formula #2: Puns and play-on-words

 Life is fun when you use more puns.
-A clever play-on-words is sure to catch your reader’s attention and stand out in their mind.
+A clever play-on-words will catch your reader’s attention and stand out in their mind.

 Examples of this type of newsletter name are: